Ash Dieback Surveying

-Maintaining your land to ensure it does not pose a hazard to visitors or trespassers is a legal obligation.
-You could be held responsible for any property damage or personal injuries that occur on your premises.
-This is why it is crucial to be vigilant about the condition of any trees on your property.
-We offer guidance on continuous monitoring and surveying.
+It is a legal obligation to maintain your property and ensure it does not pose a hazard to visitors or passers.
+You may be held liable for any property damage or personal injuries that occur your premises.

 As a landowner, if you possess ash trees, it is incumbent upon you to conduct regular surveys for disease indicators.
 Should the disease be detected, you are obliged to respond appropriately, considering any potential risks to public safety.